The Writing Center

 8. Next, concentrate on how you can help the writer with higher-order concerns (often called HOCs or Global Revision): focus, voice, organization, and development.
 Ask a lot of questions so that the writer can take the lead on addressing any HOCs.

 8. Suggest strategies for the writer to use in revising lower-order concerns (often called LOCs or Local Revision): sentence structure, usage, and other mechanics.
-For specific local revision questions, explain the correction, show the student how to use a writing handbook to find the explanation, and show the student how to make the correction.
+For specific editing questions, explain the correction, show the student how to use a writing handbook to find the explanation, and show the student how to make the correction.
 Then, have the student find and correct a similar problem in her own paper.

 9. Finally, suggest what the writer should do next.
 That could be revision advice, scheduling another visit, scheduling a conference with the instructor, or using some resource material in the Writing Lab (handouts, online resources, etc).